Tvalc/GCA/docs/Story/chapters/Ch4.md

   - Hazel experiences simulated failure where she never sees her family again
   - Group reconnects through combination of Glitch's hacking and emotional bonds
   - Final coordinated assault with special abilities damages Titan's core
+  - The party's ability to reconnect and coordinate during the data storm is only possible because of the emotional bonds they've developed.
+This moment reinforces the importance of relationships for overcoming cosmic challenges.

 ### Scene 6: Unexpected Ally
 - **Location**: B2 - Cloudy with Data, Central Server Chamber